How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: Introduction

+Another criterion for a good reduction method is the closeness of the reduced and detailed evolutions \cite{zwanzig}.
+Here, we hypothesize that such closeness should automatically follow, assuming that the detailed dynamics stays close to the MaxEnt submanifold \cite{gk}, that is the manifold of states obtained by the principle of maximum entropy (MaxEnt).
+The lack-of-fit reduction then minimizes the discrepancy between the detailed vector field and the reduced vector field on that submanifold.

-The lack-of-fit reduction \cite{JSP2020} is based on the reduction method of Bruce Turkington and co-workers \cite{turkington}, \cite{Turkington-turbulence}, \cite{Turkington-point-vortex}, \cite{Turkington-fluctuations}, where a variational principle was proposed that measures the discrepancy between the detailed and reduced dynamics.
+The lack-of-fit reduction originates from works of Bruce Turkington and co-workers \cite{turkington}, \cite{Turkington-turbulence}, \cite{Turkington-point-vortex}, \cite{Turkington-fluctuations}, where a variational principle was proposed that measures the discrepancy between the detailed and reduced dynamics.
 The method was further developed by Richard Kleeman \cite{kleeman}, who added a path-integral formulation and a stochastic extension.
-In the current manuscript we reformulate the lack-of-fit reduction \cite{JSP2020}, that has already been tested on the Kac–Zwanzig model \cite{lof2024}, by using the path-integral formulation of \cite{kleeman}.
+Although in the original formulation, the method required fitting parameters, later versions were parameter-free, with applications in turbulence modelling.
+In the current manuscript, we provide an information-geometric formulation the lack-of-fit reduction \cite{JSP2020}, using the path-integral formulation of \cite{kleeman}.
+We also show how the precision of the reduced evolution can be measured by the Kullback–Leibler discrepancy between the detailed and reduced evolutions for general entropies, and we show how the diffusion constant of a gas can be derived from the lack-of-fit reduction of the Vlasov equation, which is a purely Hamiltonian system.

 There are several other reduction methods in non-equilibrium thermodynamics.
 The Mori-Zwanzig projection operator method \cite{Mori65,zwanzig,hco} rewrites a second-order differential equation into an integro-differential first-order form with a memory kernel.
 The kernel is then approximated to obtain the reduced evolution \cite{grabert}.
-Although this method often leads to a good approximation of the reduced evolution, charactereized by a much larger time-scale than the detailed evolution, it often requires measurement of the fluctuations or fitting parameter \cite{grabert}, and it now always leads to a dissipative term in the evolution.
+Although this method often leads to a good approximation of the reduced evolution, characterized by a much larger time-scale than the detailed evolution, it often requires measurement of the fluctuations or a fitting parameter \cite{grabert}, and it does not always lead to a dissipative term in the evolution.